What are Advanced Persistent Threats (APTs)?

 Nation-State Involvement

-Typical Stages of an APT Attack
+Typical Stages of an Advanced Persistent Threats (APTs) Attack

 Initial Compromise

-APTs often begin with spear-phishing emails or other targeted attack vectors.
+Advanced Persistent Threats often begin with spear-phishing emails or other targeted attack vectors.
 Once an initial foothold is gained, attackers escalate privileges and establish persistence in the compromised system.

 Lateral Movement

-APT actors move laterally within the network, searching for valuable targets and information.
+Advanced Persistent Threats actors move laterally within the network, searching for valuable targets and information.
 They might exploit vulnerabilities in poorly secured systems or employ privilege escalation techniques.

 Persistence Mechanisms

-APTs employ various methods to maintain access, such as backdoors, remote access trojans (RATs), and compromised credentials.
+Attackers use various methods to maintain access, such as backdoors, remote access trojans (RATs), and compromised credentials.
 These mechanisms allow attackers to return to the system even if the initial point of entry is discovered and closed.

 Data Collection